ovh/docs/pages/cloud/clouddb/eol-policy/guide.en-gb.md

 Instead of upgrading the service to the next available major version, we can decide to discontinue the service, for various reasons, such as:

-- The upgrade is discouraged by the software editor of the underlying DBMS,
+- The upgrade is discouraged by the software editor of the underlying DBMS.

-- The DBMS had been discontinued itself,
+- The DBMS had been discontinued itself.

 - ...

 The discontinuation can be performed in two ways, depending on the cases:

 - We disable the service renewal.
 In this case, the service will be suspended at the end of your engagement.

 - We suspend the service and re-credit over-payment.